 Another thing about phosphate tests is their limitations.
 Many phosphate tests go up to 1000 parts-per-billion (ppb) for orthophosphate.
 The water turns blue…and the bluer it gets, the more orthophosphates you have.
 Well what if your test vial's water is darker blue than the highest 1000 ppb color?
 How blue is it?
 Believe it or not, this happens often, and when it does, you have no way of knowing how high your phosphate levels actually are.
 What if it’s 5000 ppb, or 10,000?
 Regardless of the severity of your phosphate level, it remains unknown.
 You just know there's at least the amount shown.

 Note: there is a way to test for higher phosphates, but it involves math and pure bottled water.
 Expand the water sample by diluting the pool water, in an attempt to get your sample color within the color scale on the test kit.
-Take pure bottled water, and mix with the pool water at a 10:1 ratio (10 parts bottled water, 1 part pool water).
+Take pure bottled water, and mix with the pool water at a 10:1 ratio.
 Test that sample, and whatever it reads, multiply the result by 10.

 But honestly, we don't even bother with the hassle anymore.
 We used to promote regular phosphate testing, just like we encourage accurate water testing of all water chemistry, both in the pool and from the source water.
-With phosphates however, because the tests are notoriously difficult and can be flawed, there's any easy way to know if you have enough phosphates to treat.
+With phosphates, however, because the tests are notoriously difficult and can be flawed, there's an easy way to know if you have enough phosphates to treat.

 Pour a cap full of PR-10,000 into your water, and count to 30 seconds.
 If there is a cloud that continues to grow, there are enough phosphates in your water to justify reducing them.